On day 203 of my 366-day self-care challenge, I made a Thai salad.

-At least once a week, we have a salad as our main dish for dinner.
-It’s a great way to use up leftovers, and it’s an easy way to maximize vegetable servings.
+At least once a week, we generally have a salad as our main dish for dinner.
+It’s a great way to use up leftovers, and it’s an simple way to maximize vegetable servings.
 We easily get at least 5 of our 9 daily servings in that single meal.

 After spending several days camping and dining out with friends, it was undoubtedly time to get back on track with our usual healthy eating routine.
 Thai Salad seemed like an appropriate choice for the day’s self-care activity.